Stewmath/oracles-disasm/README.md

   "false", the order is light-to-dark.
 When "true", the order is dark-to-light.
   Only affects .BIN -> .PNG conversion.
 * tile\_padding: Number of tiles of padding at the end of the image.
-These will be truncated before conversion to ".BIN" format.
+These will be truncated before conversion to `.BIN` format.
 Affects both .BIN -> .PNG and .PNG -> .BIN conversion.
 * format (string): Set this to "1bpp" for 1 bit-per-pixel files (only the font uses this).

-Sprite graphics files (files beginning with "spr\_" instead of "gfx\_") are assumed to have the properties "invert: true" and "interleave: true".
-However, these can be overridden by creating a ".properties" file.
+Sprite graphics files (files beginning with `spr_` instead of `gfx_`) are assumed to have the properties `invert: true` and `interleave: true`.
+However, these can be overridden by creating a `.properties` file.

-If you wish to edit the files in raw .BIN format with an editor such as YY-CHR, run the following command from the root of the repository (using `spr\_link.png` as an example):
+If you wish to edit the files in raw .BIN format with an editor such as YY-CHR, run the following command from the root of the repository (using `spr_link.png` as an example):

 ```